 Friends Forum Friends Forum is a program for all students in grades 9-12.
 It focuses on a number of important topics, including health and wellness, human sexuality, social justice, diversity and inclusion, and Quaker values, in age-appropriate ways by grade level.
 The course meets once per cycle.
-In the fall of the senior year, a significant college counseling component is included. $\frac{1}{2}$ credit final product, with a focus on team-building skills and creativity training.
+In the fall of the senior year, a significant college counseling component is included. $\frac{1}{2}$ credit create and test a prototype for quality control, and design marketing plans for their final product, with a focus on team-building skills and creativity training.
 Semester 1 students will complete a project examining a potentially sustainable design solution to a local environmental problem.
 Semester 2 students will explore materials science and environmental impact to develop a novel sunscreen formula and the package to contain it for retail purposes.
 Each semester course is independent of the other, and a student may take either or both.
-Open to 9th and 10th graders. /2 credit
+Open to all grade levels.
+2X cycle 1/2 credit quarter-credit semester course will introduce students to primary sources in philosophy through diverse readings and regular discussions.
+Themes for the course will be selected by semester and may include inquiries in ethics, philosophical anthropology, logic, philosophy of nature, phenomenology, theology, and metaphysics.
+Grading will be on a pass/no-credit basis and students may retake this course one or more times.
+Those students wishing to investigate some topic more deeply may write a paper to earn the designation, "with thesis," on their transcript. /4 credit